IT 117: Introduction to Scripting

 -

-Uncomment the next two lines in the test code..
+Uncomment the next two lines in the test code.

-Run the script entering full_student_data.txt
+Run the script entering state_populations.txt when prompted.

 Fix any errors you find.